hemanthk92/IDD-Fa18-Lab3/README.md

 We want the data to byte sized.
 So a byte has 8 bits.
 So the range of value would be from 0 to 255.
 We would use the map function. map(analogRead(sensorPin), 0, 1024, 0, 255);
 We would have the same process for the I2C devices.
 We would figure out the range of values on the I2C devices and map them to the range of a byte which is 0 to 255. <br>
 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)** <br>
-You can use the EEPROMPut function that allows you to write any data type or object to memory. <br>
+You can use the EEPROMPut function that allows you to write any data type or object to memory.
+If data is too large it can write to subsquent address places. <br>
 **Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**<br>
 [code here](/accel_ir_byte.ino)
 <br>